 8. Reporting Requirements

-Applicants are required to provide a post-activity report (500 – 1000 words) by 1 September 2021.
+Applicants are required to provide a post-activity report (500 – 1000 words) by 31 October 2022.
 This should give a brief overview of the project, including photographs where possible.
-The report may be posted on the Biochemical Society website and if appropriate may be printed in The Biochemist.
+The report may be posted on the Biochemical Society website and printed in The Biochemist, so all necessary permissions for the use of any supplied images and names must be secured before submission.

 Applicants will not be eligible to apply for future Diversity in Science grants until a report has been submitted.